 We acknowledge that some acts of bullying will constitute a criminal offence.
-In these cases, we would seek advice from local services for example, our Police Liaison Officer, the Local Authority's Anti-Bullying Officer and the Locality and Community Support Services (LCSS).
+In these cases, we would seek advice from external local services.
+For example, PCSO/Police Liaison Officer, Locality and Community Support Services (LCSS).

-5.3 Bullying outside of school
+5.3.
+Bullying outside of school